matematiflo/SumsOfSquares/README.md

 # Sums of squares

-A Lean project that develops the basic theory of sums of squares in rings and fields.
+A Lean package that develops the basic theory of sums of squares in rings and fields.
+Our ultimate goal is to define a function that sends an ordered field to its real closure.

-## Contents of the library
+## Libraries

 - [Definitions and examples](SumSq/Defs.md)
 - [Basic properties](SumSq/Ppties.md)